toughengineer/simple-json-tree-view/README.md

 All in all, I wouldn't use it "in production" as is.

 I have not found a library that is easily integratable in a standalone HTML page (through a CDN or otherwise), so I ended up implementing my own library ~~with blackjack and hookers~~.
-The intention was to make the code very small so you can copy paste it directly into your HTML.
+The intention was to make the code very small so you can copy-paste it directly into your HTML.
 Main idea was to use CSS whenever possible, so that JS code can be simpler (fewer event handlers, etc.).

 ## This code is not maintained
 I do not actively maintain this code.